GrahamDumpleton/mod_wsgi/docs/user-guides/access-control-mechanisms.rst

 duplicate it.
 This was particularly good for the Digest authentication mechanism which was non trivial to implement correctly.

-Using mod_wsgi 2.0 or later, it is possible using the WSGIAuthUserScript directive to define a Python script file containing code which performs the authenticating of user credentials as outlined.
+The WSGIAuthUserScript directive can be used to define a Python script file containing code which performs the authenticating of user credentials as outlined.

 The required Apache configuration for defining the authentication provider for Basic authentication would be::